Community Flood Resilience Planning

 Flood water management

 A key theme of the Flood and Water Management Act 2010 is for flood risk management authorities to work in partnership to deliver flood risk management better to the benefit their communities.
-To achieve this, it is imperative that all agencies, riparian owners and property and land owners do their bit.
+To achieve this, it is imperative that all agencies and riparian owners of land and property do their bit.

 If you live in an area of flood risk, this means your property is at risk of flooding.
 If you have never experienced flooding at this location this does not mean that the risk is lessened.
 If the property has recently flooded, then it is still at risk from future flood events.